Cerenaut/bilateral-brain/README.md

 - **Fine/Coarse**: This project is designed for hierarchical datasets such as CIFAR100, where each image has a `fine` and a `coarse` label. `Fine` is the narrow/specific description, such as dolphin, and `Coarse` is the broad/general description, such as sea creature
 - **Architecture**: The backbone used i.e. the architecture for a single hemisphere
 - **Single/Dual Head**: The number of heads.
-Each head is a classifier, and can be trained on either fine labels or coarse labels
+Each head is a classifier, and can be trained on either fine labels or coarse labels.
+Uses `mode_heads` in config files.
 - **Macro-architecture**: The whole network, including hemispheres and heads.

-There are variable number of hemispheres:
-Unilateral = 1 hemisphere
-Bilateral = 2 hemispheres

-There are also variable number of heads:
-Single or Dual
+There are variable number of hemispheres: Unilateral = 1 hemisphere, Bilateral = 2 hemispheres.
+Uses `mode_hemis` in config files.
+IMPORTANT, when set to unilateral, the config parameters for 'fine' are used e.g. farch to specify architecture, even if you chose `mode_heads = coarse`.

 ## The main idea